Whys and Wherefores | Installation | Configuration | Log Files | Tweaks |

-At the end of all of this I decided to stick with my current use of Apache 2.2.21 until such time as I found I had a problem with my code on the live web sites.
+At the end of all of this last time I decided to stick with my use of Apache 2.2.21 until such time as I found I had a problem with my code on the live websites.

 When I started on this exercise in the dim and distant past a basic assumption I made was that we'd have limited hardware resources on hand.
 That's not so much the case these days as today's cheap thin clients are to a significantly higher spec, but there's nothing wrong in remembering that some thin clients come with a fixed amount of RAM - typically 64MB or 128MB - so we may need to take an approach which isn't profligate with memory.

 My previous investigations have demonstrated that virtually all thin client hardware is suitable for this task.
 My first web server ran on a 300MHz Geode GX1 based system.
 For a while I did have a trial system running on Neoware CA5 which has a SiS 200MHz processor - which once again was perfectly adequate for the task.

 The system will be based on flash memory (Compact Flash, DOM, SATA SSD, whatever) and not a hard drive.
 This primarily means we'll need to make sure that any applications aren't writing unnecessary log files to the flash memory - or to RAM disk come to that as we may be short of RAM.